Joshfairhead/Obsidian/Omnicient/Regen Foundation/Three Horizons Mapping.md

 ### Governance Circle (will?)
 **Key responsibiltites:**
-- To discern and develop organisational frameworks that vision focused:
+- To discern and develop organisational frameworks in line with the network vision:
 	- Cultivating the growth of regenerative agriculture, holistic land management, and marine stewardship through the development of technological tools, scientific inquiry, and capacity building.

+**Dependencies and external constraints:**
+- Accountability

 ### General Circle (being?)
+**Key responsibiltites:**
 - To discern organisational needs, hopes, dreams and desires which inform its strategy and the formation of new domain specific circles.

 ### Endaoment Circle (function?)